- China Tours +

 Typhoons are rare.
 Shenzhen is affected by a typhoon once in two years on average.
 For more information, see Hong Kong Typhoon Season.

 Most people go to Shenzhen through the Hong Kong border.
+Now, the Guangzhou-Shenzhen–Hong Kong High-Speed Railway links Guangzhou, Shenzhen and Hong Kong and offers a quicker alternative.
+From West Kowloon, it quickly and conveniently whisks people in about 16 minutes to Futian and about 19 minutes to Shenzhen North.
 But there are other ways...
 See more on Shenzhen Transport.

 Guangzhou is now 72-hour-visa-free for transit via Baiyun Airport.
 This visa free travel permits you to travel around all of Guangdong Province including Shenzhen!